netesy/yii2-bulksms/README.md

-A simple class to handle the bulk sms api for Nigerian bulk sms hhtp api connection
+A Yii2 extension to handle sending messages for most Nigerian bulksms http api connections
 ===================================================================================
-A simple class to handle the bulk sms api for Nigerian bulk sms hhtp api connection
+A Yii2 extension to handle sending messages for most Nigerian bulksms http api connections

 Installation
 ------------